Adarsh-Kumar-Vishwakarma/E-comm/README.md

 ## JSON Server

+This project required a JSON Sever first install server then run project

 To start JSON Server enter this command in terminal (json-server --watch db.json --port 3000)

 ## Development server